Spark4444/YoutubeMondayCatify/README.md

-# YoutubeMonndayCatify
+# Youtube Monnday Catify
  An extension which replaces all your YouTube thumbnails with a monday left me broken cat